Media portrayals of transgender people: North America

+Yolanda Mercader Martinez, professor at the Universidad Autónoma Metropolitana Xochimilco, states within Mexican film in the early 2000s, stories began to shift away from stereotypical and comedic portrayals of transgender individuals.
+Mercader Martinez states that independent filmmakers began centering trans* and travesti characters, primarily during the years 2005-2016.
+Films such as Muxes (2005), Morir de pie (2011), Quebranto (2013), and Carmin Tropical (2014) were influential in portraying transgender lead character fighting against discrimination, precarious labor, and developing their own gender expressions, often based in Mexican regional and indigenous practices.
+Mercader Martinez argues that these films have shifted away from earlier uses of cross-dressing as comic relief and instead highlight the authentic life experiences of transgender and gender nonconforming individuals throughout Mexico.

-During the four-year period of 2017–2020, GLAAD's annual Studio Responsibility Index found that major studios had produced no films with transgender or nonbinary characters.
-However, in March 2021, Patti Harrison became the "first known trans actor to voice a character in a Disney animated movie," specifically Raya and the Last Dragon.
+During the four-year period of 2017–2020, GLAAD's annual Studio Responsibility Index found that major studios had produced no films with transgender or non-binary characters.
+However, in March 2021, Patti Harrison became the "first known trans actor to voice a character in a Disney animated movie", specifically Raya and the Last Dragon.

 In March 2022, Professor Cáel M. Keegan argued against the idea that more favorable media portrayals of transgender people could greatly change how they were treated within society.
-In his article for Film Quarterly, he discussed how popular portrayals end up overshadowing more nuanced or unconventional depictions, thus becoming more “assimilative” than revolutionary.
-In light of this issue, Keegan suggested that portrayals commonly considered to be aversive (or “‘bad’ trans object[s]”) might actually be better equipped to produce thought-provoking depictions because they “cannot fit within the aesthetic system” at all.
-While examining the films Tootsie (1982), It’s Pat (1994), and The Assignment (2016), Keegan also attempted to vindicate their controversial portrayals of transgender people by claiming that their uncomfortable natures “point to…broader vision[s] for trans politics” overall.
+In his article for Film Quarterly, he discussed how popular portrayals end up overshadowing more nuanced or unconventional depictions, thus becoming more "assimilative" than revolutionary.
+In light of this issue, Keegan suggested that portrayals commonly considered to be aversive (or "'bad' trans object[s]") might actually be better equipped to produce thought-provoking depictions because they "cannot fit within the aesthetic system" at all.
+While examining the films Tootsie (1982), It's Pat (1994), and The Assignment (2016), Keegan also attempted to vindicate their controversial portrayals of transgender people by claiming that their uncomfortable natures "point to...broader vision[s] for trans politics" overall.

+South America

+Professor Angela Mooney of Texas Woman’s University states that films from the 2010s in Brazil have provided joyful representations of transgender life.
+Mooney highlights films like Alice Junior (2019) and Valentina (2020) as shifting narratives away from just coming out stories and instead providing comprehensive views on the lives of transgender people.
+These contemporary films have been able to stray away from using trans* and travesti characters as comedic element that was prevalent in the 1970s and 1980s.